nguye3hg/face-reg-back-end/README.md

 # face-reg-back-end
-back-end server for final project for online course
+back-end server for final project of an online course